Initial data rigidity results

-We recall the definition of $(n-1)$-convexity in Section 2.
-Note that $K + \epsilon \, g$ is $(n-1)$-convex in the special case where it is positive semi-definite or when it vanishes altogether.
-The case $\epsilon = 1$ is relevant in the asymptotically hyperbolic (or asymptotically hyperboloidal) setting.
-By choosing a suitable initial data set, Theorem \ref{thm.rigidity} has as a simple corollary the following purely Riemannian result.
+The definition of $(n-1)$-convexity is recalled in Section~\ref{sec:preliminaries}.
+Note that $K + \epsilon \, g$ is $(n-1)$-convex in the special case where it is positive semi-definite.
+The case $\epsilon = 1$ is relevant in the asymptotically hyperbolic or asymptotically hyperboloidal setting.
+Theorem~\ref{thm.rigidity} contains the following Riemannian result.